MicrosoftDocs/quantum-docs/articles/optimization-slc-term.md

 #### Availability

-`SlcTerm` objects are a new "Early Access" feature in the Python SDK for Optimization.
-The terms can currently be handled by two solvers in Microsoft QIO:
+`SlcTerm` objects are a new "Early Access" feature in the Python SDK for Optimization, and are currently supported by two Microsoft QIO solvers:

 - Substochastic Monte Carlo
 - Population Annealing